Zachary-Evans1/chess-engine/README.md

 2  P  P  P  P  .
 P  P  P
 1  R  N  B  Q  K  B  N  R

-And it would then go to blacks turn, if you want to quit the game at any time you simply enter 'q' instead of a space.
+And it would then go to blacks (the AI's) turn, if you want to quit the game at any time you simply enter 'q' instead of a space.

+You are playing against an AI opponent, it's not the smartest right now but it can think ahead a single turn.

 Piece Legend
 Uppercase = White, Lowercase = Black